-According to online reports, Holmes Beach is quickly becoming one of the more affluent suburbs in the St. Petersburg area, meaning you need to get in soon.
+According to online reports, Safety Harbor is quickly becoming one of the more affluent suburbs in the St. Petersburg area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Belleair.
+The 7th best suburb on our list goes to Holmes Beach.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.